Friday School

 don't call him god then, at the most

-call him advisor, adversary
+call him accuser, adversary

 or something else that fits his post.'